 - Mastermind groups

-- Slack channel
+- Slack or Discord channels

 There are a lot of positives to social media marketing.
 There is also a lot to consider if you are a solopreneur, freelancer, coach, consultant, or small business.
 It is not a given that you must be active.